gradle/gradle/design-docs/dependency-management.md

 ### Open issues

 - Packages for the new types
+- The results are actually component _instances_ rather than components (as per the definition above).
+Perhaps come up with a new name for 'component'.

 ## Story: Dependency resolution result exposes local component instances

-This story changes the dependency resolution model to distinguish between components that are produced by the build and those that are produced outside the build.
+This story changes the dependency resolution model to distinguish between component instances that are produced by the build and those that are produced outside the build.
 This will allow IDE integrations to map dependencies by exposing this information about the source of a component instance.

-This story also changes the dependency resolution model so that local components are no longer identified using a (group, module, version) identifier.
-Instead, a local project path is used to identify these instances.
-For now, a local component is still considered a module version.
+This story also changes the dependency resolution model so that local component instances are no longer treated as module versions.
+Instead, a local project path will be used to identify these instances.
+For now, every local component instance will have an associated (group, module, version) identifier.

 1. Introduce a `BuildComponentIdentifier` type that extends `ComponentIdentifier` and add a private implementation.
     - `project` property